 phosphoric acid etching liquids from hardware stores,

 they all seem OK.
 Low percentage phosphoric acid converts any remaining

 rust, and tends to slightly seal the interior of the

 tank, especially the vulnerable bottom seam area.
 If your tank is a big mess to start with, you

-may have to do it twice, and be more thorough about getting the
+may have to do it twice, and be SURE to get the

-debris out of the tank in the first place.
+debris out of the tank first...use detergent/water for that, then flush, then use the acid mixture.
 Once done

 properly just once, and it is pretty simple, tanks stop their deterioration to a great extent....and rust